Auth API Validation Checks

 PAN validation

 The PAN must exist in the Galileo system.
-If the PAN does not exist, Galileo returns 14 (invalid card number) to the network and performs no further checks.
-When Galileo returns a 14, you do not receive a webhook message.
+If the PAN does not exist, Galileo returns one of these codes to the network and performs no further checks.

 Card frozen